merbar/CarND-Advanced-Lane-Lines/writeup.md

 ####5.
 Radius of curvature / Car position off-center

 Both are entirely straight forward.
-Car position compared to center-of-lane is implemented in lines 324-335 of `advLaneDetectUtil.py` in `getCarPositionOffCenter()`.
+Car position compared to center-of-lane is implemented in `getCarPositionOffCenter()` of `advLaneDetectUtil.py`.

-The curve radius for each line is computed in lines 301-322 of `advLaneDetectUtil.py` in `getCurveRadius()`.
+The curve radius for each line is computed in `getCurveRadius()` of `advLaneDetectUtil.py`.
 The final curve radius is the average of both.

 ![Data output image](output_images/dataOutput1.jpg)

 ####6.
 Final image output

-Final image output is implemented in lines 446-519 of `advLaneDetectUtil.py` in `makeFinalLaneImage()`.
+Final image output is implemented in `makeFinalLaneImage()` of `advLaneDetectUtil.py`.
 It plots the left and right line, fills a polygon, and does the inverse perspective projection via `cv2.warpPerspective()` to map it back onto the original image

 ![Final output image](output_images/finalOutput1.jpg)